pqnelson/pqnelson.github.com/_posts/2014-03-28-jvm-toy-model-i.md

 Studying the JVM is a fool's errand (OpenJDK's HotSpot has over 250,000 lines of code and nearly 1500 C/C++ files), so I thought instead I would study a number of [toy models](http://en.wikipedia.org/wiki/Toy_model).
-Each would buildoff the previous one, elaborating various aspects of the JVM's architecture.
+Each would build off the previous one, elaborating various aspects of the JVM's architecture.

 *Remark.* It turns out there's a vast literature on the subject of